mariatatosh/biotech-test/README.md

     make dependencies-install

+Start the local development server in first time

+    make init

-Copy the example env file and make the required configuration changes in the .env file
+(**Make the required configuration changes in the .env file before**)

-    make copy-env

-Run the database migrations and seeders
+Run the database migrations

     make migrations-run

+Run the database seeders

     make seeders-run

-Start the local development server

-    make init

-Start the local development server

-    make up

 You can now access the server at http://localhost:8080